 RFC 2 has a very high added value as a maritime-railway intermodal route.
 It connects major ports such as Antwerp and Rotterdam to large industrial centres (Basel, Ghent, Liège, Lorraine, Nord-Pas-de-Calais and Lyon) with large commercial areas.
-Moreover, Rail Freight Corridors 1, 4, 6 and 8 are connected to RFC 2 in Rotterdam, Antwerp, Ghent, Metz, Basel and Lyon providing customers with interoperable connections to the North, East and South of Europe.
+Moreover, Rail Freight Corridors 1, 4, 6 and 8 (in 2015) are connected to RFC 2 in Rotterdam, Antwerp, Ghent, Metz, Paris (in 2015), Basel Ambérieu and Lyon providing customers with interoperable connections to the North, East and South of Europe.
 This is combined with potential links to important economic areas such as Nord Pas de Calais (FR) Ile de France (FR) the Liège Region (BE) and the UK market.